kubernetes-sigs/node-feature-discovery/docs/reference/worker-configuration-reference.md

 node labels but not the actual discovery of the underlying feature data that is used e.g. in custom/`NodeFeatureRule` rules.

-Note: Overridden by the `-label-sources` and `-sources` command line flags and the `core.sources` configurations option (if any of them is specified).
+Note: Overridden by the `-label-sources` command line flag and the `core.sources` configurations option (if either of them is specified).

 Default: `[all]`